-Happily, we’re seeing more biodegradable planting pots.
-They make growing seeds easy, and the pots go right in the ground!
+Happily, we’re seeing more biodegradable planting pots on the market today.
+They make growing seeds easy and the pots can go right in the ground!
 They’re also economical and spare the use of pounds of plastic.
-From recycled paper to cow manure, here are 10 biodegradable pots to think about this year.
+From recycled paper to cow manure, here are 10 biodegradable pots to think about using this year.

 As much as we would like to see plastic plant pots being recycled, tons of them end up in landfills and incinerators every year.
 That leads many of us to look for alternative containers in which to start our spring seedlings.
 In shopping, please note that there are three ways that eco-friendly pots are described: